mialkin/docs/tools/kafka.md

 Partitions enable topics to be distributed across the cluster.
 Partitions are a unit of parallelism for horizontal scalability.
 One topic can have more than one partition scaling across nodes.

 Messages are assigned to partitions based on partition keys; if there are no partition keys then the partition is randomly assigned.
-It’s important to use the correct key to avoid hotspots.
+It's important to use the correct key to avoid hotspots.

 Each message in a partition is assigned an incremental ID called an offset.
 Offsets are unique per partition and messages are ordered only within a partition.
 Messages written to partitions are immutable.